fusion-energy/neutronics-workshop/README.md

 Now try adding a first wall and shielded central column to the model using the OpenMC [simple examples](https://openmc.readthedocs.io/en/stable/examples/pincell.html#Defining-Geometry) and the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/geometry.html) for CSG operations.

-- Change the inner radius of the blanket to 500cm
+- Change the inner radius of the blanket to 500cm.

-- Change the thickness of the blanket to 100cm
+- Change the thickness of the blanket to 100cm.

 - Try adding a 20cm thick first wall to the hollow sphere.

 - Try adding a centre column with a 100cm radius and a 40cm shield.

-- Try creating a material from pure copper and assign it to the central column
+- Try creating a material from pure copper and assign it to the central column.

 - Try creating a homogenized material from 10% water and 90% tungsten and assign it to the first wall and the shield.

-- Colour the geometry plots by material see the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/plots.html) for an example
+- Colour the geometry plots by material - see the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/plots.html) for an example.

 By the time you have added you extra geometry components your solution should look similar to the geometry contained in the next example script.